magiruuvelvet/gentoo-portage-config/BROKEN.md

 ~~A temporary workaround would be to compile LO with the `-stdlib=libstdc++` flag and call it a day,~~ ~~but on a GNU-free system this is not an option and needs a patch upstream in LibreOffice.~~

+## Grub

+Fonts and high resolutions don't work, otherwise no noticeable issues.
+Restored from a previous backup, because low res boot is annoying and disturbing.

+ebuild requires patching when building with an "out of sight" toolchain.
+Didn't bothered to look into it yet, but it fails at the configure step.